slideshow-s9/samples/ruby19.md

 * MagLev
 * YARV (Yet Another Ruby Virtual-machine)

-h1.
-Ruby 1.9 - Major Features
+# Ruby 1.9 - Major Features

 * Performance
 * Threads/Fibers
 * Encoding/Unicode
 * gems is (mostly) built-in now
-** No contribs
+  * No contribs

-h1.
-One Lesson
+# One Lesson

 If you can only take away one message from this presentation:

-* @if@ statements do not introduce scope in Ruby.
+* `if` statements do not introduce scope in Ruby.

 h1.
 Replace Methods